SohelIslamImran/expo-in-app-updates/README.md

 ---

-This example will ask the user for update the app if update available and if user don't update or cancel the update, then the user will not be asked for update again until a new version published again.
+This example will ask the user for update the app if update available and if user don't update or cancel the update, then the user will not be asked again for the update until a new version published again.

 ```tsx
 import { useEffect } from "react";